Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 There’s nothing wrong about being ultra-prepared for any potential disaster that might come your way and the Urban Emergency Survival Kit is the perfect product to help you get prepared.
 This is the most comprehensive coverage you can purchase out of all the products on our list.
 The two bug out bags include enough emergency preparedness supplies to keep four people going for 72 hours.
 This kit is an extremely helpful addition to your gear during disasters.
 As is the best sleeping pad.

 While the Urban Emergency go bags feature all of the standard first aid items that you should come to expect in any first aid kit, they also feature food rations and water that both have a shelf life of five years.
 The kit contains an emergency preparedness guidebook, tents and water purification items, too.
 If you find yourself in a disaster with the Urban Emergency Urban Survival 72-Hour Survival Kit, you’ll be in the best shape possible.
+It can be purchased on Amazon or any Red Cross store.
 I would also recommend getting one of the best survival knives for general utility use.

 We also only included first aid kids on our list that were easy to store in your home or car and easy to carry when needed.
 In a natural disaster scenario, you don’t want to be burdened with overly bulky or heavy items.
 This is why the best disaster first aid kits are compact and lightweight.